-As predicted, the N_e estimates for the datasets without consideration of genetic structure were considerably lower than the estimates based on the sum of either the RBD regions or the genetic clusters.
-Such an underestimation of N_e when genetic substructure is not taken into consideration is of similar magnitude to that found by Kopatz et al. (2017), whose estimates were smaller by a factor of nearly 3, when substructure in the dataset was not accounted for (the factors in the present study ranged from ca. 3 to 4, for genetic clusters and RBD regions, respectively).
+As predicted, the Ne estimates for the datasets without consideration of genetic structure were considerably lower than the estimates based on the sum of either the RBD regions, or the genetic clusters.
+Such an under-estimation of Ne when genetic substructure is not taken into consideration is of similar magnitude to that found by Kopatz et al. (2017), whose estimates were smaller by a factor of nearly three, when substructure in the dataset was not accounted for (the factors in the present study ranged from ca. 3-4, for genetic clusters and RBD regions, respectively).

-The inclusion of individuals with admixed genotypes had less predictable effects on the analyses, with some regions or clusters having increased N{o} estimates once admixed individuals were removed (e.g., South West England RBD region), while others yielded decreased N_o estimates (e.g., Northern England RBD region).
-This is somewhat in contrast with the findings of Kopatz et al. (2017) who found that the inclusion of admixed individuals caused a large upward bias in N{o} estimates in brown bear populations in Finland.
+The inclusion of individuals with admixed genotypes had less predictable effects on the analyses, with some regions or clusters having increased $N_e$ estimates once admixed individuals were removed (e.g.

+South West England RBD region), while others yielded decreased Ne estimates (e.g. Northern England RBD region).
+This is somewhat in contrast with the findings of Kopatz et al. (2017) who found that the inclusion of admixed individuals caused a large upward bias in Ne estimates in brown bear populations in Finland.
 These differences may be because there was less structure in the brown bear population (which had only two subpopulations), potentially resulting in less complex patterns of admixture (Kopatz et al. 2017).
 Another potential factor could be the relative proportion of admixed individuals in each dataset, but Kopatz et al. (2017) detected a similar proportion (12%) of admixed individuals in their overall dataset as in our dataset.
-Finally, results by Kopatz et al. (2017) could have a larger effect on admixed individuals than in our study, since they likely included alleles deriving from several adjacent mainland European brown bear populations (see also Kopatz et al. 2021).
-Similar strong effects of admixture LD on local $N{\rm o}$ estimates have also been found in wolves and frogs (Cox, Neyrinck, and Mergeay 2024; Mergeay et al. 2024), highlighting that spatial scale of the sampling has important consequences on the inferences.
-Furthermore, recent work has shown that studies utilising a moderate number of microsatellites (such as the current study) may underestimate actual admixture that becomes apparent from genomic-scale datasets (Gómez-Sánchez et al. 2018), and indeed du Plessis et al. (2023a) showed that the panel of 15 microsatellites appeared to underestimate admixture among UK otter stronghold populations compared with wholegenome sequencing data.
-The effect of admixed individuals on estimates of N_o may differ between study systems and populations, therefore understanding such potential biases clearly warrants further investigation.
+Finally, results by Kopatz et al. (2017) could have a larger effect of admixed individuals than in our study, since they likely included alleles deriving from several adjacent mainland European brown bear populations (see also Kopatz et al. 2021).
+Similar strong effects of admixture LD on local Ne estimates have also been found in wolves and frogs (Cox et al. 2024; Mergeay et al. 2024), highlighting that spatial scale of the sampling has important consequences on the inferences.
+Furthermore, recent work has shown that studies utilizing a moderate number of microsatellites (such as the current study) may underestimate actual admixture that becomes apparent from genomic-scale datasets (Gómez-Sánchez et al. 2018), and indeed du Plessis et al. (2023a) showed that the panel of 15 microsatellites appeared to underestimate admixture among UK otter stronghold populations compared with whole-genome sequencing data.
+The effect of admixed individuals on estimates of Ne may differ between study systems and populations, therefore understanding such potential biases clearly warrants further investigation.

-For the estimates using data from all time points, the South West England genetic cluster exhibited the smallest $N{\rm e}$, with both the point estimate and the confidence interval below 50, while the

-Northern RBD region had the highest $N{\rm e}$, with an upper 95% CI of over 100.
-This larger population size estimate could be due to the genetic contiguity of Northern English otters with the Scottish population, or the fact that the population in the 1990s was augmented by releases of rehabilitated otters likely from other parts of the United Kingdom (Green 1997).
-The obtained $N{\rm e}$ estimate for Northern England therefore likely represents an area larger than that which is covered by our sampling.
+For the estimates using data from all time points, the South West England genetic cluster exhibited the smallest Ne, with both the point estimate and the confidence interval below 50, while the Northern RBD region had the highest Ne, with an upper 95% CI of over 100.
+This larger population size estimate could be due to the genetic contiguity of Northern English otters with the Scottish population, or the fact that the population in the 1990's was augmented by releases of rehabilitated otters likely from other parts of the UK (Green 1997).
+The obtained Ne estimate for Northern England therefore likely represents an area larger than that which is covered by our sampling.